nearprotocol/stakewars/README.md

 - Use [this form](https://forms.gle/5KabPsD4BefR6nv68) to enroll in the Stake Wars 2.0 and receive a few tokens to stake
 - If you don't already have one, create a betanet account using our [hosted betanet wallet](https://wallet.betanet.nearprotocol.com)
 - Spin up an Ubuntu/Debian VPS and follow the [nearup](https://github.com/near/nearup) tutorial
-- Add your validator logo, blurb and account_id to [this file](/VALIDATORS.MD) - just fork and pull request
+- Add your validator info to [this file](/VALIDATORS.MD) - just fork and pull request, we'll merge ASAP

 **HEADS UP:** We will reset Betanet every Tuesday at 6pm Pacific, so plan a node restart to automatically download and install the new release.